Content protected from screenshots

 Related Questions

-What is a hole in a semiconductor?
+What is the function of the extra electron in a donor-doped semiconductor?

 7